A Bar and Bat Mitzvah is an incredibly special time for families to share – a significant milestone and a rite of passage.

 Upcoming Bar and Bat Mitzvah programs:

-The cost is $36 per family (child and up to two adults).
+The cost is $36 per family (child and up to three adults).

-To book a place for your family at one of the upcoming sessions, follow the link below.
+For more information or to book a place for your family at one of the upcoming sessions, please fill in the form below.